-As of September 30, 2013, the City Electric System had the following investments:
+As of September 30, 2014, the City Electric System had the following investments:

-Investment Maturity (in Years) Investment Types Fair Value Less Than 1 1 - 5 Greater Than 5 Investment in agency securities \$ 19,146,846 \$ 9,026,009 \$ 10,120,837 \$ - Investment in treasury securities 6,002,813 6,002,813 - - Investment in government pool 3,005,996 3,005,996 - - Collateral deposits with counterparties 3,679,019 3,679,019 Total fair value \$ 31,834,674 \$ 21,713,837 \$ 10,120,837 \$ -
+in Years) Investment Types Fair Value Less Than 1 1 - 5 Greater Than 5 Investment in agency securities \$ 19,069,105 \$ 2,002,582 \$ 17,066,523 \$ - Investment in government pool 3,007,043 3,007,043 - - Collateral deposits with counterparties 1,679,019 1,679,019 Total fair value \$ 23,755,167 \$ 6,688,644 \$ 17,066,523 \$ -

-The City Electric System's investment in government pools includes the deposits in TexStar.
-"TexStar" is a local government investment pool created and jointly managed by First Southwest Asset Management, Inc. and JPMorgan Chase Bank to invest funds on behalf of Texas political subdivisions.
-TexStar operates on a \$1.00 net asset value basis and allows same day or next day redemptions and deposits.
+The City Electric System's investment in government pool includes deposits in TexSTAR.
+"TexSTAR" is a local government investment pool created and jointly managed by First Southwest Asset Management, Inc. and JPMorgan Chase Bank to invest funds on behalf of Texas political subdivisions.
+TexSTAR operates on a \$1.00 net asset value basis and allows same day or next day redemptions and deposits.
 Interest is allocated daily based on portfolio earnings and participant account balances.
-The City Electric System's investment in TexStar is stated at amortized cost, which approximates fair value.
+The City Electric System's investment in TexSTAR is stated at amortized cost, which approximates fair value.
 The fair value of the City Electric System's investment is the same as the value of the pool shares.
-These pools are not managed by the City Electric System and the City Electric System does not possess securities that exist in either physical or book entry form.
+This pool is not managed by the City Electric System and the City Electric System does not possess securities that exist in either physical or book entry form.
+The investment in TexSTAR is rated AAAm by Standard and Poors.

 Interest rate risk - As a means of limiting its exposure to fair value losses arising from rising interest rates, BTU's investment policy limits investments in securities of more than five years, unless matched by a specific cash flow.
-Additionally, in accordance with its investment policy BTU manages its exposure to interest rate risk by limiting its investment to those held to maturity.
+Additionally, in accordance with its investment policy BTU manages its exposure to interest rate risk by limiting its investments to those held to maturity.

-Credit Risk - As described above, it is BTU's policy to limit its investment to high grade instruments including obligations of the United States or its agencies and commercial paper holding the top ratings issued by nationally recognized statistical rating organizations.
+Credit Risk - As described above, it is BTU's policy to limit its investments to high grade instruments including obligations of the United States or its agencies and commercial paper holding the top ratings issued by nationally recognized statistical rating organizations.